instrumentisto/rust-incubator/orientation.md

 ## Getting Started

 Wait for the invite to your new repository from [our bot](https://github.com/1tbot).
 For each exercise, you'll need to create separate pull requests.
-Then, when the reviewer checks and approves your pull request, one of your mentors will merge it into the master/main branch.
+Then, when the reviewer checks and approves your pull request, [our bot](https://github.com/1tbot) will merge it into the master/main branch.
 After that, the exercise will be considered done.

-1. [Our bot](https://github.com/1tbot) will create a private fork of the main [Rustcamp repository](https://github.com/rust-lang-ua/rustcamp) in [our organization](https://github.com/rust-lang-ua) and invite you.
+1. [Our bot](https://github.com/1tbot) will create a private fork of the main [Rustcamp repository](https://github.com/rust-lang-ua/rustcamp) in [our organization](https://github.com/rust-bootcamp) and invite you.

 2. Also, your mentors will already be in the repository.